MurasakiNX/ShogunRaidenBOT_Assets/terms_of_service.md

 ## 7. Contact

-For any questions regarding these terms of use, please contact us via direct message (DM) on Discord or through our Discord server: [Shogun Raiden Discord Server](https://discord.com/invite/9HYz3PdspC).
+For any questions regarding these terms of service, please contact us via direct message (DM) on Discord or through our Discord server: [Shogun Raiden Discord Server](https://discord.com/invite/9HYz3PdspC).

-These terms of use are effective as of July 16, 2024.
+These terms of service are effective as of July 16, 2024.

 # Conditions d'Utilisation de Shogun Raiden